- This event has passed.

 We want hosts and participants to learn, make sense of, and explore both what has happened through the trauma of this year, and where to go next.
 This is an exploration of the potential of government and the public sector in your own subject and work area.
 These experiences will be captured and inform public sector bodies around the world.

-Events will be added on this page as the details are confirmed, including events open to wider audiences and some OPSI facilitated events for those not taking part in one of the locally arranged events.
+Events will be added here as the details are confirmed: some for local audiences and others for a global audience.
 If you are interested in hosting an event to help explore the future of government, you can find out more here, including an event guide that provides details about putting together an event and links to a community space for potential event hosts to share ideas and questions